kallydev/mendeleev/README.md

 - No dependencies
 - All properties are `const` or `'static`
 - Compatible with no-std
-- Most properties implement `Display` (requires std)
+- Most types implement `Display`
 - No `build.rs` file.
 All the data is directly in the code
-- Each of the available properties has its own file that can be excluded from the build with a feature flag, to reduce binary size and compilation time when not all properties are needed,
+- Each of the available properties has its own file that can be excluded from the build with a feature flag, to reduce binary size and compilation time when not all properties are needed
 - Numeric properties are accompanied by constants providing the range of values they can take
 - Documentation, tests, and examples